Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Physical Attack: 0
 Mental Attack: 0
 Physical Defense: 10
 Mental Defense: 10

 *Desperate Strike* (Major action attack), x1 multiplier, physical, melee, made with Bane -3.

 ## Creeps
 Creeps represent enemies who rely on cheap tricks and numbers.
 Individually they usually aren’t that dangerous, but adventurers will never actually encounter creatures like these alone.
 They fight by trying to pile onto individual targets and overwhelm them with sheer numbers.
 In generally they should be small or scrawny creatures.
 These can be creatures like goblins, kobolds, imps, small and disposable aliens in part of a hive mind, and the like.
 Their elemental properties should generally be unimpressive: at best they resist as many elements as they are weak to.
 Perhaps they even have more weaknesses than resistances.
 For example, the modern image of a kobold is a creature that spends its life in caves.
 This could mean they resist earth but are weak to sky and fire.
 Goblins are sometimes depicted having an affinity for gunpowder, so perhaps they resist fire and are weak to ice and earth.

-### Lesser Creep
+### Minor Creep
 Strength 1
 Finesse 1
 Toughness 0